dorneanu/roam/content/books/stolen_focus.md

 -   The level of damage depends on the pollution levels and an individual's genetic susceptibility.

-#### Lead pollution {#lead-pollution}
+#### Lead pollution (blei) {#lead-pollution--blei}

 > This seemed really daunting.
-It told me there’s a focus-killer literally all around us,
+It told me there’s a focus-killer literally all
-> and I felt overwhelmed.
+> around us, and I felt overwhelmed.
 How can we fight it?
-I began to get some clues once I had learned
+I began to get some
-> some history.
-I started by looking at the effect of one specific pollutant on our
+> clues once I had learned some history.
+I started by looking at the effect of one
-> attention: lead.
-As far back as ancient Rome, it was known that lead was poisonous to
+> specific pollutant on our attention: lead.
+As far back as ancient Rome, it was
-> human beings.
-The architect Vitruvius, for example, begged the Roman authorities to not
+> known that lead was poisonous to human beings.
+The architect Vitruvius, for
+> example, begged the Roman authorities to not use it to build the city’s pipes.
-> use it to build the city’s pipes.
-Yet for centuries lead was used to paint homes and in
+> Yet for centuries lead was used to paint homes and in water pipes, and then in
-> water pipes, and then in the early twentieth century it was added to petrol, which meant
+> the early twentieth century it was added to petrol, which meant it was pumped
-> it was pumped into the air of every city in the world and breathed in by its inhabitants.
+> into the air of every city in the world and breathed in by its inhabitants.
-> Scientists warned almost at once that leaded gasoline was likely to produce disaster.
-When
+> Scientists warned almost at once that leaded gasoline was likely to produce
-> in 1925 General Motors announced that putting lead in gasoline was a ‘gift of God’, its
+> disaster.
+When in 1925 General Motors announced that putting lead in gasoline
-> CEO was warned by Dr Alice Hamilton, the leading expert on lead in the US, that he was
+> was a ‘gift of God’, its CEO was warned by Dr Alice Hamilton, the leading expert
-> playing with fire.
-‘Where there is lead,’ she said, ‘some case of lead poisoning sooner or
+> on lead in the US, that he was playing with fire.
+‘Where there is lead,’ she
+> said, ‘some case of lead poisoning sooner or later develops.’
+It was clear this
-> later develops.’
-It was clear this could have a terrible effect on people’s brains: in
+> could have a terrible effect on people’s brains: in high doses, lead poisoning
-> high doses, lead poisoning makes people hallucinate, lose their minds or die.
-The
+> makes people hallucinate, lose their minds or die.
+The factories where leaded
-> factories where leaded petrol was developed had outbreaks of staff members going violently
+> petrol was developed had outbreaks of staff members going violently insane and
-> insane and dying because of their exposure to it.
+> dying because of their exposure to it.

 -   Air pollution is a pervasive factor that negatively affects focus.
 -   Lead pollution is known to be harmful since ancient times.